-Childhood Education and Special Education (Grades 1-6) Residency (I) Trans-B
+Childhood Education and Special Education (Grades 1-6) (I), Adolescent Special Education (7-12) Trans-B

 The target for improvement has been met with a pass rate of 99% or above.
-The goal is to prepare candidates to continue to succeed.
+We are in the process of curriculum review and will identify any areas that need improvement.